CloudSkills/technical-writing-for-cloudskills-community/step8-convert-blog-for-devto.md

 ![toolbar](/Images/toolbar.PNG)

 You've now successfully published a blog post on dev.to.
 Just sit back and watch those Hearts and Unicorns pour in!

+## Step 6 - Follow CloudSkills on dev.to

+Mike will put a shout out about new content for CloudSkills.io blog on Slack for contributors to tweet and like.
+To increase the reach for content on dev.to it's customary for contributors to follow each other and the CloudSkills organisation on dev.to.
+This is a simple way to see when others convert and post their content, so you can drop them a heart or two.